Phlorum - Page Content

 Japanese Knotweed Identification

-The following provides comprehensive Japanese knotweed identification guidance.
-It will help you understand how to recognise Japanese knotweed throughout the year, identify Japanese knotweed characteristics and the different hybrids of Japanese knotweed in the UK.
-You may also be interested in looking at our detailed guide to plants that look like Japanese Knotweed.
+Our Japanese knotweed identification guide will help you understand how to spot Japanese knotweed throughout the year, recognise its characteristics, and identify the different hybrids of Japanese knotweed in the UK.
+You may also be interested in our detailed guide to plants that look like Japanese knotweed.

 Our Clients